RedisLabs/redislabs-docs/content/platforms/pks/_index.md

     Kubernetes master is running at http...
     ```

-    Next, create a namespace where the Redis Enterprise Cluster will be deployed.
+    Next, create a namespace where you want to deploy the Redis Enterprise Cluster.
     If you are sharing the cluster with others,
     we recommend that you use a separate namespace instead of the Kubernetes default namespace.